modxcms/fred/docs/developer/toolbar_plugins.md

 <button class="fred--trash" role="button" title="Delete"></button>
 ```

-In the example above, the CSS class `fred--trash` determines the appearance of the button.
+The CSS class `fred--trash` determines the appearance of the button.
 To style a new toolbar icon, you need to target the psuedo element `::before` in your plugin’s CSS with inline SVG code for a background image, and a background color.
 You can optionally have a differnt background color when hovered:

 ```css
 .fred--my_plugin_button::before {